section-engineering-education/engineering-education/content/articles/client-side-auth-with-express-cookie-parser/index.md

 Enter client data that corresponds to that stored in the temporary database in the backend.
 When you open the browser cookie on the browser, you should see the session identity stored properly.

-Let's open the *incognito* mode of the browser and login to another user.
+Let's open the *incognito* mode of the browser and log in to another user.
 You will receive different session identities that can not be changed.

 The following image displays an instance of what the session identity looks like: